The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

-(the sign~$\pm$ in~\eqref{Hf1} and~\eqref{Hf2} is to be chosen in agreement with the left equation in~\eqref{conscond}). \end{Prp} The main point of this proposition is that the matrices~$\sigma^{0\alpha}$ in~\eqref{H1} and~\eqref{H2} have been replaced by Dirac matrices~$\gamma^\alpha$.
+The main point of this proposition is that the matrices~$\sigma^{0\alpha}$ in~\eqref{H1} and~\eqref{H2} have been replaced by Dirac matrices~$\gamma^\alpha$.
 This will be crucial for the analysis of the positivity properties of the surface layer inner product in Section~\ref{secfermipositive}.

-In preparation for the proof, we observe that the term~\eqref{H2} vanishes as a consequence of the Dirac equation: \begin{Lemma} For any solutions~$\psi, \phi$ of the Dirac equation and every~$s \in \{\pm 1\}$,
+In preparation for the proof, we observe that the term~\eqref{H2} vanishes as a consequence of the Dirac equation: \begin{Lemma} For any solutions~$\psi$, $\phi$ of the Dirac equation and every~$s \in \{\pm 1\}$,